tthorntone/AdNauseam-Wiki/FAQ.md

 #### How often are filter lists updated within uBlock?

-It depends on the filter list.
-Currently, after four to six days a filter list is deemed "obsolete".
+Currently, after four to five days a filter list is deemed "obsolete".

 #### How to show Google text ads?